-D C- C+ B- B+ А 1.
-Clarity Disorganized or hard-to- understand Satisfactory but some parts of the submission are disorganized or hard to understand Generally organized and clear Very clear, organized and persuasive presentation of ideas and designs Exceptionally clear, organized and persuasive presentation of ideas and designs 2.
+D C- C+ В- B+ А 1.
+Clarity Disorganize understand d or hard-to- Satisfactory but some Generally organized and Very clear, organized and Exceptionally clear,

+1 PM Syllabus parts of the submission are disorganized or hard to understand clear persuasive presentation of ideas and designs organized and persuasive presentation of ideas and designs 2.
 Technical Soundness Little understanding of, or insight into, material technically Some understanding of material technically Overall understanding of much material technically Very good overall understanding of technical material, with some real depth Excellent, deep understanding of technical material and its inter- relationships 3.
 Thoroughness & Coverage Hardly covers any of the major relevant issues Covers some of the major relevant issues Reasonable coverage of the major relevant areas Thorough coverage of almost all of the major relevant issues Exceptionally thorough coverage of all major relevant issues 4.
-Relevance Mostly unfocused Focus is off topic or on insubstantial or secondary issues Only some of the content is meaningful and on topic Most or all of the content is reasonably meaningful and on- topic All of the content is reasonably meaningful and on- topic All of the content is entirely relevant and meaningful 5 Utilization of resources No useful use of notes, text(s), or Web with incorrect details or applicability Some useful use of notes, text(s), or Web with mostly correct details or applicability Fairly good use of notes, text(s), or Web with correct details or applicability Very good use of notes, text(s), or Web with correct details or applicability Excellent use of notes, text(s), or Web with entirely correct details or applicability
+Relevance Mostly unfocused Focus is off topic or on insubstantial or secondary issues Only some of the content is meaningful and on topic Most or all of the content is reasonably meaningful and on-topic All of the content is reasonably meaningful and on-topic All of the content is entirely relevant and meaningful 5 Utilization of resources No useful use of notes, text(s), or Web with incorrect details or applicability Some useful use of notes, text(s), or Web with mostly correct details or applicability Fairly good use of notes, text(s), or Web with correct details or applicability Very good use of notes, text(s), or Web with correct details or applicability Excellent use of notes, text(s), or Web with entirely correct details or applicability

 If you have thoughtful questions about your facilitator's evaluation, please discuss them with him or her in an academic manner.
 This can be an excellent opportunity to learn and to identify misperceptions.
-It is best if this process is resolved but if it is necessary for the course professor to regrade an assignment, he independently grades the entire assignment-not parts-using the criteria above.
+It is best if this process is resolved but if it is necessary for the course professor to re-grade an assignment, he independently grades the entire assignment-not parts-using the criteria above.
 This grade would replace that given by the facilitator.